wundot/llama.cpp/README.md

 - [minja](https://github.com/google/minja) - Minimal Jinja parser in C++, used by various tools/examples - MIT License
 - [linenoise.cpp](./tools/run/linenoise.cpp/linenoise.cpp) - C++ library that provides readline-like line editing capabilities, used by `llama-run` - BSD 2-Clause License
 - [curl](https://curl.se/) - Client-side URL transfer library, used by various tools/examples - [CURL License](https://curl.se/docs/copyright.html)

+Would you like this turned into a polished PDF or Word resume file or pasted into your current resume format?
+I can also draft a Netflix-specific cover letter if needed.

+cross-functional impact and  product-facing outcomes let me see staff level position
+Let me know if you'd like to adjust for a specific role (e.g., platform engineer, backend engineer, or staff-level position). mix of both  Staff Backend Engineer and Staff Platform Engineer roles, tailor accordingly